Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Introduction

-\begin{itemize} \item We propose the first LiDAR-Inertial-Camera Gaussian Splatting SLAM system that jointly takes care of visual quality, geometric accuracy, and real-time performance.
-It is capable of robustly and precisely estimating poses while constructing a photo-realistic and geometrically accurate 3D Gaussian map, all in real time. \item We propose integrating LiDAR and visual data through a fast, lightweight, generalizable sparse depth completion network to predict depths for pixels not covered by the LiDAR, enabling more comprehensive Gaussian initialization and mitigating under-reconstruction.
-During training, we fully leverage LiDAR-provided depth for supervision and accelerate the process with a series of meticulously designed C++ and CUDA implementations. \item We explore tightly fusing photometric constraints from the incrementally built Gaussian map with LiDAR-Inertial data in a continuous-time framework, successfully helping the odometry overcome the LiDAR degradation.
-Besides, we have extended our system to enable Gaussian map utilization for downstream applications such as video frame interpolation and rapid mesh generation. \item We curate a specialized LiDAR-Inertial-Camera dataset that provides ground-truth poses and depth maps, along with carefully designed capturing trajectories, enabling the evaluation of out-of-sequence novel view synthesis.
-We conduct extensive experiments on public and self-collected datasets, demonstrating the superiority of our approach and its adaptability to various types of LiDARs. \end{itemize}
+Evolved from our conference version, Gaussian-LIC~\cite{lang2025gaussian}, this journal extension addresses the aforementioned challenges by proposing a real-time, geometry-aware, and photo-realistic SLAM system, termed Gaussian-LIC2.
+The proposed system achieves robust and accurate pose estimation while constructing photorealistic 3D Gaussian maps that capture both high-fidelity visual appearance and precise geometric structure.
+Main contributions are as follows: \begin{itemize} \item We propose the first LiDAR-Inertial-Camera Gaussian Splatting SLAM system that jointly takes care of visual quality, geometric accuracy, and real-time performance.
+It is capable of robustly and precisely estimating poses while constructing a photo-realistic and geometrically accurate 3D Gaussian map, all in real time. \item We propose integrating LiDAR and visual data through an efficient, lightweight, generalizable sparse depth completion network to rapidly predict depths for image patches not covered by the LiDAR, enabling more comprehensive 3D Gaussian initialization and mitigating under-reconstruction.
+During training, we fully leverage LiDAR-provided depth for supervision and accelerate the process with a series of carefully designed C++ and CUDA implementations. \item We explore jointly fusing photometric constraints from the incrementally built Gaussian map with raw LiDAR-Inertial data in a continuous-time framework, successfully helping the odometry overcome the LiDAR degeneration.
+Besides, we have extended our system to enable Gaussian map utilization for downstream applications such as video frame interpolation and rapid mesh generation. \item We curate a specialized LiDAR-Inertial-Camera dataset with ground-truth poses and depths, as well as carefully designed capturing trajectories, enabling the evaluation of out-of-sequence novel view synthesis.
+We conduct extensive experiments on public and self-collected datasets, proving the superiority of our approach and its adaptability to various types of LiDARs. \end{itemize}